ccoverstreet/Simple-OpenCL/README.md

 # Simple OpenCL Application

-Note to self: Make sure memory that needs to be initialized is initialed (*facepalm*)
+Note to self: Make sure memory that needs to be initialized is initialized (*facepalm*)